Getting Ready to Recruit

 - Develop a social media recruitment plan to submit to IRB.

-- Develop several versions of social media advertisements (different versions to use at different times in the study).
-Submit all versions to IRB in advance.
+- Develop several versions of social media advertisements to use at different times in the study.

-- Ask your partner organizations to post your ads in their platform
+- Ask your partner organizations to post your flier on their existing social media platforms

 Recruitment letters and other messaging: